alexholcombe/EEG_RSVP/README.md

 ## Issues

-* Should save the whole letter sequence, nost just the letters
-* Wh is there noise on the fixation point?
+* Why is there noise on the fixation point?